 This original oversized train master’s desk overlooks the Florida Midland Railroad which currently serves more than 25 businesses delivering food-related products, chemicals, lumber, stone, building products, fertilizer, citrus juices, pumice, and limestone.

-One of the most beautiful pieces in the Lake Wales Museum & Cultural Center is a Prehistoric Dugout Indian Canoe.
+One of the most beautiful pieces in the Lake Wales Museum is a Prehistoric Dugout Indian Canoe.
 The 21-foot canoe was discovered in Lake Hancock in 1994.
 Carbon-dated by scientist at the University of Arizona, the Dugout Indian Canoe is more than 1,020 years old.

-If you have questions, don’t hesitate to speak with Monica Drake Pierce, the museum’s director.
-She is a wealth of knowledge and clearly enjoys telling the story of how Lake Wales came to be.
+If you have questions, don’t hesitate to speak with Bartholomew Delcamp, the museum’s curator.
+He is a wealth of knowledge and clearly enjoys telling the story of how Lake Wales came to be.

 The small gift shop features a variety of traditional museum offerings as well as a hats, bags, t-shirts and citrus label merchandise.